vectordotdev/content-old/posts/hello-world-in-kafka-using-python.md

 ## Starting the Server

-Kafka makes use of something called as ZooKeeper which is a centralized service for a distributed environment like Kafka.
+Kafka makes use something called as ZooKeeper which is a centralized service for a distributed environment like Kafka.
 It offers configuration service, synchronisation service and naming registry for large distributed systems.
 You can read more about it [here](https://zookeeper.apache.org/).

 Thus, we need to first start the ZooKeeper server followed by the Kafka server.
 This can be achieved using the following commands: